Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 White Linen: Purity and Righteousness

 Linen was a fabric made of white fiber fibers from the flax plant.
 This fabric concealed and protected the sacred spaces of the Tabernacle.
-The linen served as material for the priestly garments that covered the Levitical priesthood who served in the Tabernacle.
+The linen served as material for the priestly garments covering the Levitical priesthood who served in the Tabernacle.

-This particular textile overlaps from the last part, in that, it is also included with the covering over the Tabernacle (Holy Place and Holy of Holies), which is the topic of this installment and carries with it the same symbolism of righteousness and purity.
+This particular textile overlaps from the last part.
+It is also included with the covering over the Tabernacle (Holy Place and Holy of Holies), which is the topic of this installment and contains the same symbolism of righteousness and purity.

 This fabric is mentioned first and will provide the first layer of four coverings.
-It also was embroidered with the blue, purple, and scarlet threads, as was also discussed in part five.
+It was also embroidered with blue, purple, and scarlet threads.

-The entire courtyard was surrounded by the white linen barrier as well as the first layer of the ceiling.
+The entire courtyard was surrounded by the white linen barrier and the first layer of the ceiling.
 The walls of linen illustrated the boundaries of righteousness.
 No one could enter God's presence except through the door of the righteous Christ, who became a sacrifice for us.